Pakoras are an all-time favorite snack in India. They are perfect for a rainy day, and delicious paired with a cup of hot spicy Indian chai.

 - 1 teaspoon cumin seeds (jeera)

 - 1 teaspoon salt adjust to taste

 - 3/4 cup of water (Use water as needed)

 - Oil to fry

-- Add the water slowly to make a smooth batter (batter should be consistency of pancake batter or dosa batter)
+- Add the water slowly to make a smooth batter (batter should be consistency of pancake batter or dosa batter).

 You can use almost any vegetable when making these pakoras, such as eggplant, onion, cabbage, bell pepper, and different kinds of chilies!
 Feel free to experiment!

-- Pakoras taste best when served hot.
+- Pakoras taste best when they are served hot.

 - You can make the pakoras one day in advance.
 Do not refrigerate.
 When ready to eat, place on a cookie sheet and heat in a 300°F oven.